 Vector Store Setup

 FAISS provides ultra-fast local in-memory search.
-For persistent storage with metadata filtering, leverage Chroma or Qdrant:
+For persistent storage with metadata filtering, use Chroma or Qdrant:

 import faiss